cylammarco/ASPIRED/docs/source/tutorials/quickstart.rst

     .. raw:: html
       :file: ../_static/9_standard_arc.html

-6. Collect all the calibrations to apply the wavelength calibration and then compute and apply the sensitivity curve to all the spectra
+7. Collect all the calibrations to apply the wavelength calibration and then compute and apply the sensitivity curve to all the spectra

     .. code-block:: python

-      science_reduced = aspired.OneDSpec(
+      science_reduced = spectral_reduction.OneDSpec(
           science2D,
           wavecal_science,
           standard2D,